Timeline of Computer Viruses

 1966- John von Neumann wrote an article called the "Theory of Self-Reproducing Automata" that was published.
 This was based his lectures he had held 18 years earlier on this theory.

-1971- The Creeper Virus, by Bob Thomas, was an experimental program that was self-replicating.
+1971- The Creeper Worm, by Bob Thomas, was an experimental program that was self-replicating.
 It infected DEC PDP-10 Computers that ran the TENEX Operating System.
 The Reaper was later developed to delete this virus.

 1974- A virus called the Wabbit made continual copies of itself at such high speeds that it would clog the system.
 The computer system would eventually crash.